 My nervous system has been harmed by a benzodiazepine type of medication that’s commonly prescribed for sleep, anxiety, and blood pressure.
 I took it exactly as prescribed, but one night I had a horrific reaction to it that began years of extreme disability in my life.
 Instead of improving my sleep, literally overnight my sleep became horribly worsened, electrical shock sensations pulsed through my body, and I agonized for rest that would not come.
 I found I wasn’t alone and class action legal efforts by many others harmed are under way.
 In a recent documentary, the magnitude of the harm being caused from this class of medication is being compared to the Thalidomide scandal in the 1960s (where babies whose mothers were prescribed Thalidomide were born without arms and legs).

 I’m proud of all the work and progress I’ve made in healing my body, and I’m determined to get my life back, but every night I am still greatly pained from the lack of rest, and every day I struggle to do -- or cannot do -- basic things: rest without distress, drive, read one paragraph, listen to music, sit up at a gathering with friends.
-The ongoing lack of rest has made treating my Lyme condition extremely difficult.
-Medications and herbal supplements do not help me sleep (and my doctors have tried everything) since this reaction began, however, some body-mind type of treatments have helped some, and I’m not giving up.
+Medications or herbal supplements no longer helped me sleep restfully after I had the injury (and my doctors have tried everything), and the ongoing lack of rest has made treating my Lyme condition extremely difficult.
+However, some body-mind type of treatments have helped a little bit, and I’m not giving up.

-Recently, a type of doctor-prescribed medical massage called Tui Na and some similar types have helped me very much to get relief with the very painful feelings caused by the lack of rest, and they've also helped me to sleep a bit better too.
+Recently, a type of doctor-prescribed medical massage called Tui Na and some similar types have helped me to get a bit of rest, and they've also helped me to sleep a bit better too.
 My doctor would like me to see if these massages can help me more, and help me sleep better over time, but on my disability income (which does not even cover basics) I am out of funds to do so.
 I feel very positive about this treatment and would be very grateful for your assistance to help me continue this.
 My hope is to recover my sleep and to return to a more productive, meaningful life.
 Please share my story to help me reach my treatment goal, and also so that others might hear my story and be able to avoid this same suffering from this commonly prescribed type of medication.
+It's estimated that about 25% of those who take this medication - as prescribed - will become injured or disabled by it, and many don't know it's the medication that has caused the injury.

 If you want to know more details and how to avoid this same harm, continue reading below + see the links at the end of my story on how to get more help and info for yourself or a loved one...